Kleenex Ghost Fun: 5 Best Kids Ghost Games

 - Hopscotch – This is a passive game – just have it set up with a few kleenex ghosts in a bin.

 Have fun playing these easy kids ghost games with your kleenex ghost crew!!
-They’re quick, easy and fun for the kids – a perfect Halloween activity for little kids 🙂
+This tissue ghost craft is quick, easy and fun – a perfect Halloween activity for little kids 🙂

 Enjoy your happy moments,